 Pop Century and Art of Animation

-Pop Century is actually located right by Art of Animation, which is pretty cool because you can walk across Hourglass Lake, and there you are.
+Pop Century is actually located right across from Art of Animation.
+Which is pretty cool because you can walk across Hourglass Lake, and there you are.
 We love resort hopping, so for us, even just seeing another resort is exciting.
 And since it’s so close, guests at Pop Century can easily access Art of Animation’s Landscape of Flavors food court, gift shops, trails, and browse around the resort.
 Check out our Art of Animation Review.

 Pop Century Resort Transportation

-We loved the theming throughout the resort and to make one thing clear- this is not the resort to come to if you’re trying to relax or be fancy.
+We love the theming throughout the resort.
+It’s fun, it’s bright and makes you feel like a kid again.
+But let’s make one thing clear.
+This is not the resort to come to if you’re trying to relax or be fancy.
 This is the resort you come to if you want to be surrounded by Disney and fun.
 It’s kitschy, kind of cheesy, and just plain silly fun.
 One of our favorite parts about Pop Century was that while it was not as relaxing as Caribbean Beach or as fancy as the Grand Floridian it was quieter than the All-Star Resorts.
 Which was nice!

-If you’re looking to stay at Walt Disney World on a budget, Pop Century might just be our new favorite Disney Value resort.
+If you’re looking to stay at Walt Disney World on a budget, Pop Century is our absolute favorite Disney Value resort.
 We hope this review has helped you in making a decision about your Walt Disney World Resort selection whether you choose to stay here or not!
 Have you stayed at Pop Century before?
 Did you love it, or not so much?
 We would love to hear your thoughts in the comments below!